sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 ### Technical skills

-At the beginning of career, technical skills are the most important and should be your primary focus.
-You will be making an organization impact by writing code, fixing bugs and completing assigned tasks.
+In the beginning of your career, technical skills are the most important and should be your primary focus.

-You will learn about clean code, design patterns, and extreme programming.
-After years of deliberate practice, you'll be able to ship software features fast and with high quality.
-You'll start noticing and fixing the mess introduced by less experienced developers.
+While completing assigned tasks, you will learn about clean code, design patterns, and extreme programming.
+After years of practice, you’ll be able to ship software features fast and with high quality.
+You’ll start noticing and fixing the mess introduced by less experienced developers.

 The faster you'll pump the technical muscles, the bigger will be **the professional gap** between your and your teammates.
 Soon you’ll start complaining about your teammates because they do not meet your expectations and their code sucks.